Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 Migration not completed in time

-Sometimes services may encounter problems migrating keys.
+Sometimes services might encounter problems migrating keys.

 ./<crkm-binary> sync <.csv input file>